paul-andrei-onac/paul-andrei-onac-mirror/content/projects/schitul-mironesti/index.en.md

 lightgallery: true
 ---

-## Mănăstirea Calui
+## Schitul Mironești

 ### Proiect European

-"Mănăstirea Calui" is a captivating project I developed using the Hugo framework.
-This project showcases the mesmerizing beauty of a place called "Mănăstirea Calui."
+"Schitul Mironești" is a captivating project I developed using the Hugo framework.
+This project showcases the mesmerizing beauty of a place called "Schitul Mironești."
 Through visually stunning designs and immersive content, visitors can explore the rich history, architectural marvels, and serene ambiance of this magnificent monastery.
-From its picturesque landscapes to its spiritual significance, "Mănăstirea Calui" project captures the essence of this enchanting destination, inviting users to embark on a virtual journey like no other.
+From its picturesque landscapes to its spiritual significance, "Schitul Mironești" project captures the essence of this enchanting destination, inviting users to embark on a virtual journey like no other.

 [See the project](https://www.schitul-mironesti.ro/)